-Determining the “right” compensation, however, can be tricky: Not only is money a touchy subject (and something employers are reluctant to part with), but so many factors play into determining compensation rates that are both fair and competitive.
+Determining the “right” compensation can be tricky.
+Not only is money a touchy subject, but so many factors play into determining compensation rates that are both fair and competitive.
 Here, Silva discusses the factors that influence compensation rates the most:

-It’s crucial to be aware of the availability of talent for the position for which you’re recruiting.
-If you’re recruiting in an area where the supply of talent outweighs the demand, you should expect to pay more in order to lure talent.
+It’s crucial to be aware of the availability of relevant talent in the geographic region where you’re recruiting.
+If you’re recruiting in an area where the demand for a certain skill sets and experience outweighs the supply, you should expect to pay more in order to attract talent.

-Of course, it isn’t always all about the money, which is good, because offering the most competitive pay rates isn’t always an option.
-Supplementing your compensation package with low- or no-cost perks, such as development opportunities, more vacation time and flexible hours, can definitely help retain your current workforce.
-Another option is to consider recruiting from areas where compensation rates are lower, and let employees work remotely from home or from another office closer to where the employee lives.
+Luckily, it is possible to attract top talent even if you can’t offer the most competitive salary.
+Supplementing your compensation package with low- or no-cost perks, such as development opportunities, more vacation time and flexible hours can go a long way in retaining your current workforce.
+Another option is to recruit from areas where compensation rates are lower, and let employees work remotely from home or from another office closer to where the employee lives.

 Unless you’re an amazing guesser, it’s important to do a little recon when it comes to determining competitive pay rates.
-Competitive intelligence is your best friend when it comes to determining compensation, according to Silva.
-She suggests using a third-party resource, such as CareerBuilder’s Supply & Demand Portal, that provides up-to-date and relevant compensation rates for even the most specific of positions.
+Competitive intelligence is your best friend when it comes to determining compensation.
+CareerBuilder’s Supply & Demand Portal provides up-to-date and relevant compensation rates for even the most specific of positions.
 You should also be able to see where compensation rates may be lower or higher (if you’re considering recruiting in other location), and – perhaps even more intriguingly – get a peek at what your competitors are paying.

 Compensation is far from the only factor candidates consider when applying to jobs.
 To attract more talent, check out what candidates want in today’s job market.